cvent/datadog-backstage-plugins/plugins/datadog-entity-sync-backend/README.md

 ## Configuration

-Here is an example configuration that you can leverage.
+Here is an example configuration that you can leverage:

 ```yaml
 datadog: